-After turning on the planer and dust collector any workshop immediately heads past the 85-decibel limit that is considered safe.
+After turning on the planer and dust collector, any workshop immediately heads past the 85-decibel limit considered safe.
 Which is why having the best hearing protection is a must.

 But what best protects your ears?

-- Decibels of noise reduction is measured by NRR and is standardized.
-The higher the NRR in “dB” the better.
+- NRR measures decibels of noise reduction and are standardized.
+The higher the NRR in “dB,” the better.

-- Bluetooth is available, but reduces the NRR
+- Bluetooth is available, but it reduces the NRR

-While woodworkers will have a preference between choosing ear muffs, ear plugs or hybrids of the two with Bluetooth one thing is a must: picking the highest NRR.
+While woodworkers will prefer between choosing ear muffs, ear plugs, or hybrids of the two with Bluetooth, one thing is a must: picking the highest NRR.

 Woodworking Ear PRotection